Meet Our Team!

 Jillian is the Support Services and Hotline Coordinator.
 She joined SAHC in May 2018 as a Victim Advocate and Hotline Coordinator, then transitioned to her new role in 2021.
 Jillian earned her Bachelors of Science degree in Psychology from Slippery Rock University in 2014, where she continued on to work in the non-profit world with at-risk youth.

 Jillian grew up in Southwestern Pennsylvania, but moved to the Ohio Valley in 2017.
-She currently resides in Bridgeport, Ohio with her husband, 2 cats (Kitty and Murphy) and 2 dogs (Remy and Ellie).
-In her free time, she enjoys spending time with her friends and family, playing with her pups, enjoying a game night with friends, reading, and baking.
+In her free time, she enjoys spending time with her husband, 2 dogs (Remy and Ellie), 2 cats (Kitty and Murphy), friends and family, enjoying a game night with friends, reading, and baking.

 Weirton Outreach Advocate